Julia-Wagner/PipeTracker/README.md

 The detail page of a delivery note contains all the information about the delivery note itself.
 The status is shown with a red or green circle that is not clickable.
 On the detail page, the user finds another link to edit the delivery note, if it is open or the user is a superuser.

 Underneath the information about the delivery note, a table containing all the stock items added to the delivery note is shown.
+Similar to the basket table, the quantity of the items can be changed in the table.
+If that happens, the quantity of the original stock item is also changed.

 The button **Export as PDF** saves the delivery note data with all items to a PDF and downloads the file.